 - Men and women do not suffer equally – women are four times more likely to contract spider veins

 - Working a job that requires long periods of standing

 - Family with a history of venous insufficiency

 - Regular heavy lifting

 If you suffer from spider veins in Houston, TX, our specialists would love to take the time to walk you through our various treatment options to find a solution that best suits your needs.
 The treatments we offer usually involve minimal discomfort in an outpatient facility that allows you to regain normal activities the next day.

-Our vein treatments include sclerotherapy, vein ablations (otherwise known as radiofrequency and laser treatments), phlebectomy (otherwise known as vein removal), and VenaSeal.
-Each one of these minimally invasive procedures is performed in an outpatient facility where you will be able to leave the same day.
+Our vein treatments include sclerotherapy, vein ablations (otherwise known as laser treatments), phlebectomy (otherwise known as vein removal), and VenaSeal.
+Each one of these minimally invasive procedures is performed in an outpatient facility where you will usually be able to leave the same day.
 To discover more about our treatments, please visit our Vein Center treatment page.